 Which are the best apps for Apple Watch?

-When the Apple Watch first launched we were excited about the possibilities Apple's wearable had to offer, and eight months on it seems to have more potential than ever.
-A raft of fine apps have been released for the Apple Watch, and matters further improved with the launch of watchOS 2.0, which among other improvements made Apple Watch apps more independent from their accompanying iPhone - although at present you still need to have the app on your iPhone to run it on the watch.
+When the Apple Watch first launched we were excited about the possibilities Apple's wearable had to offer, and after the release of the Apple Watch Series 2 the platform seems to have more potential than ever.
+A raft of fine apps have been released for the Apple Watch, and matters further improved with the successive launches of watchOS 2 and watchOS 3, which among other improvements made Apple Watch apps more independent from their accompanying iPhone - although at present you still need to have the app on your iPhone to run it on the watch.

 Best Apple Watch apps: Calcbot